 Mentoring Program Completes First Life Skills Workshop

-Every year, the Mentoring Program receives great feedback from students for assistance in drafting their first resumes and preparing for interviews.
-But many students have asked if the Program can help them develop other life skills ranging from networking and corporate etiquette to budgeting and cooking.
+Since its creation in 2014 by YanJie Hou ’06, the Mentoring Program has received great feedback from students for its role in teaching students how to draft their first resumes and prepare for interviews.
+But many students have asked if the Program can also help them develop other life skills ranging from networking and corporate etiquette to budgeting and cooking.

-Program directors Eleonora Srugo ’04 and YanJie Hou ’06 eliminated cooking from that list but thought the Program might be able to help with everything else.
-At the end of 2017, with the help of over a dozen eager alumni mentors who also agree that Stuyvesant students can benefit from having more life skills, Eleonora started brainstorming topics and modules for the Mentoring Program’s first Life Skills Workshop.
+At the end of 2017, with the help of over a dozen eager alumni mentors who also agree that Stuyvesant students can benefit from having more life skills, Program Director Eleonora Srugo ’04 started brainstorming topics and modules for the Mentoring Program’s first Life Skills Workshop.

 The Life Skills Workshop on January 6th ended up being four hours long with over a dozen different topics.
 Students were broken out into two groups.
 Group A sat in a series of lectures on: